 D'après les scientifiques, les bouleversements climatiques les plus profonds seraient à venir.

-According to scientists, the most drastic climatic changes are yet to come.
+According to scientists, the most drastic climatic changes are still to come.

 The speaker here is using the conditional seraient to accentuate the subjective aspect of the assertion, already indicated by the phrase d'après les scientifiques (according to scientists).
 In English, we consider the introductory phrase to be sufficient—we wouldn't say "the most drastic climatic changes would be to come."
 It's no accident that "nuance" is a French word!